-Hi, I'm Katarina Juričić, artist & researcher on photography based in-between The Netherlands and Croatia.
-If you want to, you can reach me through email (firstname.lastname@example.org), Instagram (@kat_juri), or give me a call (+31644494983).
+Hi, I'm Katarina Juričić, artist & researcher on photography based in-between the Netherlands and Croatia.
+If you want to reach me, you can send me an email (email@example.com), find me on Instagram (@kat_juri), or give me a call (+31644494983).

 photo-animations & sound, site-specific installation for the elevator of Grey Space in The Middle, during the "Good Work" expo in January 2018

 Elevator conversation between two fictive robots, Alex and Samantha.

 S: Thinking?
 Thinking about what?

 S: Unless you are willing to put your thoughts into words, I will have to end this conversation before it grows absurd.